Flying Sprints Guide + 3 Flying Sprints Workouts For All Runners

 As with any speed training or sprinting drills, maintaining proper sprinting mechanics should be the priority when doing flying sprint drills over increasing the distance for flying sprints or doing more volume per session or per week.

-Even without the heightened injury risk when performing max velocity flying sprints and accelerating and decelerating in and out of a sprint, the effectiveness or speed benefits for runners or other athletes decrease if the number of meters exceeds the capacity of the athlete to maintain maximum sprinting speed for the flying sprint distance.
+Even without the heightened injury risk when performing maximum-speed flying sprints and accelerating and decelerating in and out of a sprint, the effectiveness for athletes decreases if the number of meters exceeds the capacity of the athlete to maintain maximum sprinting speed for the flying sprint distance.

-Essentially, you want to focus on prioritizing nervous system precision, super-high intensity, sprinting technique, and sprinting mechanics with flying sprints workouts over increasing flying sprints distances, reps, or total flying sprints volume.
+Essentially, you want to prioritize nervous system precision, super-high intensity, sprinting technique, and sprinting mechanics with flying sprint workouts over increasing flying sprint distances, reps, or total volume.

 A person sprinting on a track.

-This is why flying 10s, flying 20s, and flying 30s in terms of doing a 10 meter flying sprint, 20 meter flying sprint, and 30 meter flying sprint, respectively, are much more common to see programmed for sprinters, football players, and other athletes over something like a 100m flying sprint.
+This is why flying 10s, 20s, and 30s, in terms of doing a 10-meter flying sprint, 20-meter flying sprint, and 30-meter flying sprint, respectively, are much more common to see programmed for sprinters, football players, and other athletes over something like a 100m flying sprint.

 #2: Focus On Turnover

-With flying sprints drills and workouts, try to focus on increasing your stride frequency, or cadence, rather than your stride length.
+With flying sprints drills and workouts, focus on increasing your stride frequency, or cadence, rather than your stride length.

 This allows you to sprint faster while training the nervous system to fire more efficiently and at a faster rate, improving neuromuscular coordination and motor unit activation to improve your sprinting mechanics and maximum sprinting speed.